Does your company have a brand promise? And if so, are you keeping this promise to consumers?

 Brand Differentiation

 Now understand the gaps in the market, and review what makes your brand (and product line) unique.
 How can you showcase your point of differentiation in your brand promise?
-From your brand story to the product features of your finished goods, list all the ways you differ from your competitors and look for a common theme among them.
+From your brand story to the product features of your finished goods, please list all the ways you differ from your competitors and look for a common theme among them.

 Brand Personality